xinyu-dev/NeMo-Skills/dockerfiles/README.md

 1. git clone https://github.com/vllm-project/vllm
 2. checkpoint tag/commit, e.g. `git checkout v0.7.1`
 3. remove the check for wheel size https://github.com/vllm-project/vllm/blob/main/Dockerfile#L130
+4. check if vllm installation part is built from "-devel" image.
+If not, change that (otherwise nvcc will be missing)
-4. build a docker with `docker build -t igitman/nemo-skills-vllm:0.5.0 -f Dockerfile .`
+5. build a docker with `docker build -t igitman/nemo-skills-vllm:0.5.0 -f Dockerfile .`
-5. add OpenRLHF (you can include it in the previous step by modifying dockerfile or do it after and then commit the docker)
+6. add OpenRLHF (you can include it in the previous step by modifying dockerfile or do it after and then commit the docker)
    1. `git clone https://github.com/OpenRLHF/OpenRLHF`
    2. checkpoint tag/commit
    3. remove all hardcoded versions from requirements.txt to get latest
    4. run `pip install -e .`

+Currently it takes 10+ hours to build this docker.
+Is there anything we can do to speed it up?

+Current vllm version: v0.7.0

+Current OpenRLHF version: dacaec274a6a1aa0ec9100688395cc818b8a6b09

 ## Building sglang image